Back to top

 We are investing in projects connected to the parts of our value chain where we have the biggest environmental impact – raw materials

 Cotton and wool are two important materials we use to make our products.
 Conventional production methods can lead to negative impacts like soil erosion, pollution and overgrazing.
-Therefore, we support regenerative agriculture projects, which focus on the links between nature and farming to improve soil health and biodiversity, as well as strengthening the resilience of farmers and communities.
+Therefore, we support regenerative agriculture projects, which focus on the links between nature and farming to improve soil health and biodiversity, strengthen the resilience of farmers and communities, reduce our impact and increase the availability of regenerative materials.

 Supporting cotton farmers in Madhya Pradesh